John Sidoti: Corrupt conduct

 On 17 September 2019, Sidoti stood down from his ministerial duties pending a potential investigation by the Independent Commission Against Corruption (ICAC) into his property dealings.
 On 3 March 2021, ICAC announced its intention to conduct a public inquiry into those dealings.
 As a result, he resigned from the cabinet and moved to the crossbench as an independent.
 In July 2022, ICAC found that Sidoti had engaged in serious corrupt conduct by using his position to influence local councillors to benefit his family’s property interests.
-The ICAC is now seeking advice whether to charge Sidoti with corruption.
+As of July 2022, the ICAC was now seeking advice whether to charge Sidoti with corruption.